roehampton/module-content/software-development-1/week-01/lab/README.md

     5. Suppose the cover price of a book is $24.95, but bookstores get a 40% discount.
     Shipping costs $3 in the US for the first copy and 75 cents for each additional copy.
     What is the total wholesale cost for 40 and 60 copies in the US?
     In the UK shipping costs £4.50 and £1.90 for each aditional copy.
+    Today, 1 US dollar = 0.77 british pounds.
-    What's the toalt for 40 and 60 copies in the UK?
+    What's the total for 40 and 60 copies in the UK?

     6. I leave my house at 6:52am.
 I run:
        1 mile at an easy pace (8:15 per mile)